-The CTE Form Factor Series breaks the conventional chassis design with its newly reimagined body created from the ground up by utilizing a 90-degree rotation of the motherboard, which provides more efficient airflow pathways.
+The CTE Form Factor Series breaks the conventional chassis design with its newly reimagined body created from the ground up by utilizing 90-degree rotation of the motherboard, which provides more efficient airflow pathways.
 Such design gives the CTE Form Factor chassis a lead in cooling configurations.
 As the TDP of new graphics cards and CPUs increase, we thought to move the critical heat sources closer to intakes, achieving thermal extraction benefits as the CPU location has been moved slightly towards the front panel and the GPU closer to the rear, providing an independent cold air induction to your components.

 The overall approach has allowed CTE to provide better and more efficient intake airflow through the placement of main components and cooling, as well as optimization to heat extraction for the system.

 On top of that, the CTE Form Factor Series comes with new CT series fans, allowing users to choose from black or white, RGB or Non-RGB, to match whichever colour scheme they desire.
 The CT series fans are Thermaltake’s new generation of PWM fans that are designed to fit all usage scenarios, with a speed of 1500RPM and made with specially tuned fan blades that can push the air further.